IR 155. Comparative Politics. (4 Credits)

 IR 496.
 Internship.
 (4 Credits)

 A series of programs designed for practical experience in professions frequently chosen by International Relations majors, such as law, government, and public service.
-Prerequisite: International Relations major with junior or senior standing and a minimum of 16 credits in the department.
+International Relations majors may substitute MSCI 401 or HNGR 496 for the IR 496 requirement.

 IR 499.
 Honors Thesis.
 (4 Credits)